Checking notifications on your phone too much? But did you check the label of the sunscreen you just ordered?

 This natural component exhibits amazing anti-inflammatory properties.
 Since sensitive and dry skin type is easily prone to allergic reactions to various things, it needs a calming agent.
 Research also shows that Prunus Yedoensis Leaf Extract has a soothing effect on the irritated skin and helps inhibit melanogenesis.

 Most of the sunscreen filters can only protect you from either UVA or UVB rays.
 However, Tinosorb® M gives twice the effort and provides an advanced broad spectrum protection to sensitive skin against both UVA (both UVA-1 and UVA-2), UVB.

 It is one of the most stable filters out there.
 It also possesses the qualities of mineral filters by absorbing the UV rays and converting them into the least damaging form of energy and later reflects them away.
 This is how it protects the sensitive skin.

 The Key Takeaway

 Sunscreen is a crucial component of your skincare routine.
 But if you're using one with unsafe ingredients, you could end up paying the ultimate price in the long run—scarred, itchy, flaky, wrinkled, or otherwise damaged skin.
-Use this blog to know which ingredients to avoid in sunscreen and which ones to keep close.
+The key is to understand your sunscreen ingredients well and opt for the one with the safest ingredients.
 Remember, what's good for your skin is good for the environment, so do your due diligence right now.